sebastianGomeOpo/LiquidadorTISUR/README.md

 ## Final Note
 This is a small step toward a bigger opportunity: **internal AI-powered tooling that saves time, reduces manual error, and amplifies decision velocity.**

 Thank you again for the inspiration, and I’m excited to show how I think about building for impact—before Day One.
+Can't wait to be your in-house AI engineer for internal tools!